 - Mindset and preparation - Civil Service online tests

 Taking a test

 Tests are taken online.
 If you apply for a job and need to complete a test, you will be sent an email invitation, with full instructions on how to proceed.
 Test answers should be your own; you must not ask for help from anyone.

 The Civil Service is committed to being the most inclusive employer in the UK.

 If you have a disability and need adjustments during the recruitment process, we have a legal duty to provide one.
 When you apply, you should tell us about the help you need.

 It’s not always easy to ask for an adjustment, so we have developed some example case studies, to act as a guide.
 You can use these to help you decide whether to ask for help, or take the test without help.

 You should also take the appropriate practice test before taking an actual test.
 If you experience difficulties accessing either type of test, you can contact the recruiter in the job advert for further help.

 Test results & feedback

-Once you have completed the test, you can access test feedback by going to your application centre.
+Once you have completed the test, you can access test feedback by going to your account on Civil Service Jobs.